 The loss of consciousness: While Peter was watching TV, he suddenly fell over on the couch apparently as a result of apsychia.

 2. Not connected with or controlled by the mind.

-Not being aware of one’s own personality or mental condition: "A person with apsychognosia doesn't realize how other people react to his or her behavior nor can he or she recognize the outward bodily signs or attributes of other people and things."
+Not being aware of one’s own personality or mental condition: Wayne, afflicted with apsychognosia, doesn't realize how other people react to his behavior nor can he recognize the outward bodily signs or attributes of other people and things.

 apsychosis (s) (noun)

 , apsychoses (pl)

 Absence of mental functioning and particularly of thinking, as when in a stupor: When someone has apsychosis, even psychosis (a severe mental disorder in which the patient withdraws into an inner world of disorganized thinking and feeling) is not evident because that person is not completely conscious.

 Of or pertaining to self-consciousness or the awareness of oneself.

 autopsychorhythmia (s) (noun)

 , autopsychorhythmias (pl)